remiges-aniket/serversage/Application Tests/Kubernetes-deployements/high-availibility/prometheus-operator-no-helm/readMe.md

 kind: Secret
 metadata:
   name: additional-scrape-configs
-  namespace: prometheus # Ensure this is the namespace where Prometheus CR is deployed
+  namespace: serversage # Ensure this is the namespace where Prometheus CR is deployed
 type: Opaque
 stringData:
   prometheus-additional.yaml: |